 The Béchamel sauce was introduced to Greece at the beginning of the previous century by a Greek Chef, Nicolaos Tselementes.

-I believe all of you know what béchamel is but can you imagine a béchamel sauce without milk and eggs, to be rich and tasty and to be used by vegetarians and for Orthodox Lenten recipes?
+Can you imagine a béchamel sauce without butter, milk and eggs, to be rich and tasty and to be used by vegans and for Orthodox Lenten recipes?

 This has been swirling into my head for quite some time now and I searched the internet to see if there were any béchamel recipes without eggs and milk.

 I, therefore, decided to experiment and make my own version so that I can still enjoy a pastitsio or moussakas during lent.

 This vegan bechamel now brings vegan dishes to another level and you can now imagine how many other dishes you can make with this bechamel.